 Virtual Schools and Programs Webpage (link)

-If you are considering a homeschool due to safety concerns with COVID-19, perhaps a virtual school is an option.
-Students enrolled and attending virtual schools that are accredited by the KSDE will receive credit for coursework as though attending an in-person school.
+If you are considering a homeschool, perhaps a virtual school is an option.
+Students enrolled and attending virtual schools that are accredited by KSDE will receive credit for coursework as though attending an in-person school.

 Non-accredited private schools are required by law to register the name and address of the private elementary or secondary school (homeschool) with the State Board of Education.
 There is no “approval” process or review by the State Board of Education for a NAPS and there is no cost associated with the registration.
 No confirmation of registration will be sent.
 Please make copies of your registration for your records and for the school from which your student is withdrawn.